mazenaboelanin/ngx-arkami-arabic-converter/README.md

   this.formattedNumber = this.ngxArkamiService.convertToArabicWords(this.form.value.number);
 ```

-## Future Plan

-- A proper Documentation
-- A proper unit tests

 ## Build

 Run `ng build ngx-arkami-arabic-converter` to build the project.
 The build artifacts will be stored in the `dist/` directory.